 Since I have published many paperback versions of books that I created through Leanpub (including Practicing Lean and Reflections From Lean Leaders), I agreed to write guides for 1) the simple case and 2) a more complex case.
 This post covers the simple case for getting your book into print.

 The Simple Case: The Print-Ready PDF

 One thing I love about Leanpub is that it’s super easy to generate a print-ready PDF.
-If you created the book in Markdown, Google Docs, or some other method, Leanpub, of course, generates MOBI, EPUB, and PDF eBook formats.
+If you created the book in Markdown, Google Docs [Please note this writing mode has been discontinued - eds.], or some other method, Leanpub, of course, generates MOBI, EPUB, and PDF eBook formats.